wernerdegroot/applicatives/README.md

 * [nl.wernerdegroot.applicatives.processor:1.0.3](https://mvnrepository.com/artifact/nl.wernerdegroot.applicatives/processor/1.0.3)

     Annotation processor.
 Only needed during compilation.
-Hook into `maven-compiler-plugin` or include as dependency with scope `provided`.
+Hook it into `maven-compiler-plugin` or include it as dependency with scope `provided`.
 * [nl.wernerdegroot.applicatives.runtime:1.0.3](https://mvnrepository.com/artifact/nl.wernerdegroot.applicatives/runtime/1.0.3)

     Required runtime dependencies (only a handful of classes, and no transitive dependencies).